Summarize this article:

 For example, if we test whether a new marketing strategy affects sales, we don’t know if sales will go up or down.

 Although hypothesis testing is useful in many contexts, it has limitations of its own.
-Let's examine a few of hypothesis testing's drawbacks.
+Let's examine a few of its drawbacks.

 Hypothesis testing is a statistical method used in many field to draw conclusions of assumed statements.
 Let’s look at the different real-life applications of hypothesis testing.

-Because of the limitations in finding the hypothesis testing, there is a chance that you can make mistakes while doing the experiment.
-Let’s understand those tests and how to avoid them.
+Due to the limitations while finding the hypothesis testing, there is a chance that you can make mistakes when you're doing the experiment.
+This section talks about more such common mistakes and ways to avoid them.

 Yes, if the p-value is less than 0.05, the farmer should reject the null hypothesis and conclude that the fertilizer increases yield.